Large deviations for cluster size distributions in a continuous classical many-body system: Introduction

 \section{Introduction}

-We consider interacting $N$-particle systems in a box $\Lambda=[0,L]^d \subset \R^d$ with interaction energy
+We consider interacting $N$-particle systems in a box $\Lambda =[0,L]^d \subset\R^d$ with interaction energy

-where $v\colon [0,\infty) \to \R\cup \{\infty\}$ is a pair potential of Lennard-Jones type.
-That is, \begin{itemize} \item it is large close to zero, inducing a repulsion that prevents the particles from clumping, \item it has a nondegenerate negative part, inducing an attraction, i.e., particles try to assume a certain fixed distance to each other, \item it vanishes at infinity, i.e., long-range effects are absent. \end{itemize} Additionally, we always assume that~$v$ is stable and has compact support.
-We allow for the possibility that $v=\infty$ in some interval $[0,r_{\rm hc}]$ to represent hard core interaction.
-See Assumption (V) in Section~\ref{sec-results} below for details.
+where $v\dvtx[0,\infty) \to\R\cup\{\infty\}$ is a pair potential of Lennard--Jones type; see Figure~\ref{lennard-jones-potential}.
+That is: \begin{itemize} \item it is large close to zero, inducing a repulsion that prevents the particles from clumping; \item it has a nondegenerate negative part, inducing an attraction, that is, particles try to assume a certain fixed distance to each other; \item it vanishes at infinity; that is, long-range effects are absent. \end{itemize} Additionally, we always assume that~$v$ is stable and has compact support.
+We allow for the possibility that $v=\infty$ in some interval $[0,r_{\mathrm{ hc}}]$ to represent hard core interaction.
+See Assumption \ref{assV} in Section~\ref{sec-results} below for details.